My Life and Cycling

 |Shredding the Trails once again at Mt.
 Maarat's Nursery; March 2015|

-Recently, I paid a visit to the doctor... no long distance touring rides still, but still hoping to be able to do one in the near future, hopefully with the person I started biking with... my dad.
+Currently I'm in New Zealand (since December 2018)... hopefully in the near future, I can go do a long-distance ride with the person I started biking with... my dad (whose in the Philippines).
 Another target is of course, to get my wife to try biking (got to make a good teaching program for her to balance properly).
-It's been roughly 7 years since I started mountain biking... and still not giving up this sport that has brought me to places.
+It's been roughly 10 years since I started mountain biking (and more than 30 years with cycling)... and still not giving up this sport that has brought me to places.